alexvasseur/redis-terraform-gcp/readme.md

 ## Todos

-Configure for multi AZ and rack awareness
+- Configure for multi AZ and rack awareness
+- What really happens on reboot with the startup-script / and/or add doc for cluster shutdown/restart